Home

 But - and this is often a surprise to visitors - it's not always easy to know where he is, or to get to see him.

 This page is all about the wheres, the whens and the hows, as well as general information about the Pope.
-If you want to see him - at Easter or at any other time of year - if you want Papal souvenirs, or if you want to visit his absolutely stunning summer residence, this page will tell you exactly how to go about it.
+If you want to see him - at this or any other time of year - if you want Papal souvenirs, or if you want to visit his absolutely stunning summer residence, this page will tell you exactly how to go about it.

 What is Palm Sunday like in Rome?